 - Time commitment: The time required to complete the reasonable alternative must be realistic.
 For example, regulations state that requiring attendance at a one-hour class every night would not be reasonable.

 - Reward duration: Individuals who complete the reasonable alternative of a company-sponsored quit smoking program must receive the reward for the full plan year.

 There are additional legal considerations to understand before implementing a tobacco surcharge, including incentive limits for individuals and family members.
 To confirm your quit-smoking incentives adhere to legal guidelines, we advise checking with your legal counsel.

 Ultimately the goal of offering an incentive and a reasonable alternative for tobacco users should be to help them overcome this persistent addiction.
 It takes a program that personalizes the quitting journey for each participant and provides 24/7 support based on how addiction works.

-The EX Program qualifies as a reasonable standard and has helped more than 800,000 tobacco users build the skills and confidence for a successful quit.
-As part of our program, we provide ongoing reporting of those who achieve the incentive.
-Contact us to see a demo and learn more.
+The EX Program qualifies as a reasonable standard and has helped more than 910,000 tobacco users build the skills and confidence for a successful quit.
+As part of our program, we provide access to a real-time dashboard for reporting of those who achieve the incentive.
+Visit our Employers page to learn more.